JamesYFC/SUSMachine/README.md

 ## Updating

-Unity currently doesn't support updating upm packages from git sources as of 2020.3 (i.e. you will not be notified by version updates, and the update button will not be available.)
+To update to the latest version, go to the `Simple Unity State Machine` package in the Package Manager and hit the `Update` button.

+Note: Unity currently doesn't notify you that a new version is available for packages installed from git.

+### Unity 2020

-However, you can simply reinstall the package by following the installation step above again.
+As the update button isn't available in 2020, reinstall the package by following the installation step above again.

-The existing version of this package should be overwritten by the new version.

 # Noteworthy Changes